learn-co-students/woof-woof-js-practice-nyc01-seng-ft-060120/README.md

 to get all of the pup objects.
 When you have this information, you'll need to add a `span` with the pup's name to the dog bar (ex: `<span>Mr. Bonkers</span>`).

+  √* Make a fetch request to get all the dog data

+  √* Grab the dog-bar
+  √* Add a span
+  √* Add textContent (dog name)
+  √* Append span to the dog-bar

+  √* Make a function to iterate through the dog data

 ### STEP 3: SHOW MORE INFO ABOUT EACH PUP
 When a user clicks on a pup's `span` in the dog bar, that pup's info (`image`, `name`, and `isGoodDog` status) should show up in the `div` with the id of `"dog-info"`.
 When you have the pup's information, the dog info `div` should have the following children: